 Conforming loans are overseen by the government-sponsored entities Fannie Mae and Freddie Mac.
 These agencies set guidelines lenders must follow when approving conforming loan applications.

 |Here’s a tip: If you’re getting ready to buy a home, avoid making other big purchases or taking out new loans and credit cards.
 Not only will high balances and new loans affect your debt-to-income ratio, your lender may think you’re either struggling financially or about to significantly increase your debt.
 Either way, that’s not something they want to see before approving you for a home loan.|

 Hack: Choose FHA if you have a low credit score and less than 20% down

-Many people assume that a conventional mortgage is always better than one backed by the government**.
+Many people assume that a conventional mortgage is always better than a loan backed by the government.
 But in fact, an FHA loan, which is backed by the Federal Housing Administration (FHA), may give you a lower monthly payment if you have a low credit score and low down payment.

 Due to loan-level price adjustments, your interest rate on a conventional loan can be substantially higher if you have a score below about 680.

 Loan-level price adjustments are essentially price increases Fannie Mae allows lenders to make when a borrower has a lower credit score.
 A low credit score indicates increased risk to the lender, and the rate increase compensates them for taking on that risk.